TickTeam/guide-tt/android_app/1_how_to_set_due_date_&_reminder_for_a_task.md

 3.Set a reminder time below the due date calendar.

-If you want to add more reminders, you can click “Reminder” bar to add reminders like “1 hours before”, “3 weeks before”, etc. Free users are allowed to add two more reminders, while Pro users can add five more reminders.
+If you want to add more reminders, you can click “Reminder” bar to add reminders like “1 hours before”, “3 weeks before”, etc. Free users are allowed to add two more reminders, while Pro users can add five.